NCAR/DART/models/wrf/tutorial/README.md

 | bash | `export BASE_DIR="<path_to_your_working_directory>"` |

-Now that you have your two environment variables setup, download these additional software packages (if needed):
+Now that you have your two environment variables setup, download these additional software packages (if needed) and data:

 -   The
     [WRF](http://www2.mmm.ucar.edu/wrf/users/download/get_source.html)